IntersectMBO/plutus/CONTRIBUTING.md

 You should regenerate this if you change any dependencies in cabal files.
 To do this, use the environment defined in `shell.nix`, and run `pkgs/generate.sh`.

+## Adding a new package

+You need to do a few things when adding a new package, in the following order:
+- Add the cabal file.
+- Add the package to `stack.yml`.
+- Update the generated package set (see above).
+- Add an appropriate override to `default.nix` for that package.
+    - These do things like "enable building Haddock on Hydra".
+You can just copy the line for another package and change the package name.
+- (If you want the package to be built by CI) Add the package to `release.nix`.
+    - You should just copy exactly what is there for other packages.

+You should at least be able to run `nix build -f default.nix <package name>` successfully at the root.
+You can use `nix log -f default.nix <package name>` if you want to check the build output.

 ## Code style

 We use `stylish-haskell` and `hlint`, and enable a large number of GHC warnings.